google/fhir-data-pipes/utils/resource-monitor/README.md

 The output graphs can be found in the output results directory specified by the user; the default is `/tmp/hapi-performance/`.
-The graphs visualize the CPU, memory and I/O usage of the HAPI server, postgres database and pipeline over the duration of the batch job.
+The graphs visualize the CPU, memory and I/O usage of the HAPI server, PostgreSQL database and pipeline over the duration of the batch job.

 ## Automating runs with different number of cores